 The sustainability of wild steelhead is a concern and Washington State has taken a very proactive stance on managing the fisheries so as to preserve this fish for future generations.
 The Washington Department of Fish & Wild Life tracks and manages 133 separate stocks on Washington Steelhead from specific rivers and further classifies each one with the ESA (Federal) status.
 As of December 2012 there are 83 stocks listed as "threatened" and 50 listed as "not warranted".
 This means that fish from the "not warranted" areas are considered sustainable and fishing is allowed within state regulated guidelines, while fish from the "threatened" areas are considered unsustainable and are therefore illegal to catch.

-NOAA lists 15 general regions of steelhead from the West Coast: (1) Endangered, (10) Threatened, (1) Species of Concern, (3) Not Warranted.
+NOAA lists 15 general regions of steelhead from the West Coast: (1) Endangered, (10) Threatened, (1) Species of Concern, (3) Not Warranted or healthy.